-The Section Chief or Incident Commander will identify the need for assignment extension and will obtain the affected resource's concurrence.
-The Section Chief and affected resource will acquire and document the home unit supervisor's approval.
+The section chief or IC will identify the need for assignment extension and will obtain the affected resource's concurrence.
+The section chief and affected resource will acquire and document the home unit supervisor's approval.

-The Incident Commander approves the extension.
-If a convened Geographic or National Multi- Agency Coordinating Group (GMAC/NMAC) directs, the Incident Commander approves only after GMAC/NMAC concurrence.
+The IC approves the extension.
+If a convened Geographic Multi-Agency Coordinating Group (GMAC) or the National Multi-Agency Coordinating Group (NMAC) directs, the IC approves only after GMAC/NMAC concurrence.

-If the potential exists for reassignment to another incident during the extension, the home unit supervisor and affected resource will be advised and must concur prior to reassignment.
+If the potential exists for reassignment to another incident during the extension, the home unit supervisor and the affected resource will be advised and must concur prior to reassignment.